DOI10.47051/CMNZ4590

 Figure 1: Individuals of Pholidobolus vertebralis from 5.5 km W Morán, Carchi province, Ecuador. j=juvenile.

-Natural history: Locally frequentRecorded weekly in densities below five individuals per locality..
-Pholidobolus vertebralis occurs in areas of evergreen montane forest and cloud forest, especially in clearings where the sunlight reaches the ground.2,9 The species is also found in disturbed areas such as along roads.10 Cloudy Sticklizards are terrestrial, diurnal, and are usually seen foraging on soil, leaf-litter, and among grass, or basking on rocks.2 When not active, they can be found hidden under rocks, logs, leaf-litter, surface objects such as tin, inside tunnels in earth walls, or among the axils of leaves.2,10,11 These lizards are active at air temperatures ranging from 15.2°C to 21.9°C and between 9:00 am and 1:00 pm, especially during sunny days, but also during cloudy days.2,9,11 If the weather is not suitable, individuals may be completely absent from the surface for days.9 The diet in this species is composed primarily of insects,2 but the specific prey items consumed are not known.
-When threatened, Cloudy Sticklizards hide quickly under vegetation; if handled, they may shed the tail or bite.10,11 The clutch size in this species is two eggs.2
+Natural history: Pholidobolus vertebralis is a locally abundant lizard in semi-open areas within evergreen montane forest and cloud forest, especially in clearings where the sunlight reaches the ground.2,9 The species is also found in disturbed areas such as along roads.10 Cloudy Sticklizards are terrestrial, diurnal, and are usually seen foraging on soil, leaf-litter, and among grass, or basking on rocks.2 When not active, they hide under rocks, logs, leaf-litter, surface objects such as tin, inside tunnels in earth walls, or among the axils of leaves.2,10,11 These lizards are active at air temperatures ranging from 15.2°C to 21.9°C, especially during sunny days.2,9,11 If the weather is not suitable, individuals may be completely absent from the surface for days.9 The diet in this species is composed primarily of insects,2 but the specific prey items consumed are not known.
+When threatened, Cloudy Sticklizards hide quickly under vegetation; if handled, they may shed the tail or bite.10,11 The clutch size consists of two eggs.2

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Distribution: Pholidobolus vertebralis is endemic to an estimated 4,783 km2 area along the Pacific slopes of the Andes in northwestern Ecuador.
-The species occurs at elevations between 1316 m and 2258 m (Fig. 2).
+Distribution: Pholidobolus vertebralis is endemic to an area of approximately 4,783 km2 along the Pacific slopes of the Andes in northwestern Ecuador (Fig. 2).

 Distribution of Pholidobolus vertebralis in Ecuador